frame-lang/frame_transpiler/docs/source/intermediate_frame/machine_evolution.rst

 To address some of the deficiencies of the event-oriented machine architecture we will try to restructure the state machine to pull together all the code related to a single logical state in one place.
-The example below improves the situation, but is still not completely water-tight from the perspective of compartmentalizing logical state.
+The example below apparently fixes the situation, but, as will be shown, is still not completely water-tight from the perspective of compartmentalizing logical state.

 .. code-block::